Tuwaiq-KotlinAndroid2-DMM/HW_Week2_Day3_Collections/README.md

 # Instructions 📋

 ---
+## Part I: Working with Collections
-## Define a class to represent a book.
+### Define a class to represent a book.
 Include the following members:

 Properties:
 - Book Name